Cloud7050/ff-mine/docs/guides/arr/shiva.md

 - Remember that there will be Glass Dance shortly after every Icicle Impact (Loop)!
 Everyone must quickly get behind the boss to avoid oneshot.
 Don't forget sprint
   - The MT will also be dodging Icicle Impact.
 There is very little time to turn the boss before she starts equipping Bow and her direction is locked, so be wary as she may be facing weird
-- After Glass Dance, MT should reposition boss onto C, facing her outwards.
-Stack behind her and wait for the Avalanche marker to appear
-  - When the marker appears, the target should stand behind her while everyone else dodges.
+- After Glass Dance, the MT should reposition the boss onto C, facing her outwards.
+Stack behind her and wait for the Avalanche marker to appear.
+The target should stand behind her while everyone else dodges.
 This makes the line AoE only hit the target, who will also have enough space to not get knocked into the edge
-- After Avalanche, MT should reposition boss back on A
+- After Avalanche, the MT should reposition the boss back on A

 ---

 ## Other Tips

 - It's important to react *before* the boss finishes equipping her weapon.
 Watch carefully for her rising animation while equipping weapons.
 She will only have unique dialogue the first time she uses each weapon\
-  e.g. MT missing Ice Brand can get people oneshot\
+  e.g. the MT missing Ice Brand can get people oneshot\
   e.g. spreading only after seeing Hailstorm can cause a lot of Venn diagrams\
   e.g. missing Glass Dance can kill a chunk of the party
 - The boss visibly holds her current weapon, and each comes with a unique buff icon depicting it.
 You can use this to track her weapon.
 The buffs have unique effects: